ishratbushra/Artificial-Neural-Network-Project/README.md

 # Artificial-Neural-Network-Project

-Here, a sample dataset is taken to predict if the patient has diabetes or not using ANN.

-The ipynb file is done by using python, the csv is sample data used in this.
+This project is done by implementing artificial neural network algorithm and multiple layers to build a model using Python language.
+Here, activation functions Relu and sigmoid and optimizer SGD (Stochastic Gradient descent) are used.
+It predicts if a patient has diabetes or not.